-Algebra (0315) 1 Credit Grades 9, 10 40 Weeks Prerequisite for Grade 10: Designed for students who have not successfully earned a mathematics credit in algebra and have scored less than a 55 on the NYS Mathematics Regents Exam in Algebra.
-This course is based on the NYS Core Curriculum for Algebra I. This course focuses primarily on Algebra concepts and will also include critical knowledge in geometry, measurement, statistics, and probability.
-Students in Grade 9 will be expected to take the NYS Common Core Algebra Regents in June.
-Students in Grade 10 will be expected to take the NYS Common Core Algebra Regents in January as well as in June if they have not met the NY state passing requirement.
+Algebra (0315) 1 Credit Grades 9, 10 40 Weeks Prerequisite for Grade 10: Designed for students who have not successfully earned a ma thematics credit in algebra and have scored less than n a 55 on the NYS Mathematics Regents Exam in Algebra.
+This course is based on the NYS Core Curri culum for Algebra I. This course focuses primarily or n Algebra concepts and will also include critical know wledge in geometry, measurement, statistics, and probabi lity.
 This course is NCAA approved.

-Geometry (0308A) 1 Credit Grades 10, 11 40 Weeks Prerequisite: Designed for students w ho successfully completed Algebra or are dual enrolled in APEX.
+Geometry (0308A) 1 Credit Grades 10, 11 40 Weeks Prerequisite: Designed for students w ho successfully completed Algebra or are dual enrolled l in APEX.